 A high teacher/child ratio and small numbers of children.
-At Blue House we have a maximum of 14 children to two Educators and one Teaching Assistant, so our ratio is 1:5.
-This allows us to provide children with all of the emotional and hands-on support that they need, particularly in those early weeks.
-Young children still need lots of cuddles, dialogue and reassurance!
+This allows us to provide children with all of the emotional and hands-on support they need, especially in those early weeks.
+After all, young children still need lots of cuddles, dialogue and reassurance!

 Also, you may want to take note of whether children are required to wear a uniform.
 At Blue House we are strong advocates that a child’s choice of clothing is part of their personality, a way they can begin to express themselves to the world and communicate with us about who they are.
 We also believe that children who come to us wearing something that they are comfortable in – and perhaps an outfit that conjures happy memories of playing at home – will feel more at ease and more trusting.

-Finally, look for a school that provides some flexibility in timing.
-For example, you may wish for your child to start just 2 or 3 mornings a week, or you may prefer 5, but it’s nice to have some flexibility for families as you start to work through what is best for your child, and can grow with them year on year.
+Finally, look for a school that provides some flexibility in attendance.
+For example, you may wish for your child to start just two to three mornings a week, or you may prefer five; it’s nice to have some flexibility for families as you start to work through what is best for your child, and can grow with them year on year.